atiumcache/brewery-app/README.md

 A web app to experiment with Streamlit and APIs.

-Search breweries by state and generate a map with all breweries plotted.
+Users can search breweries by state and generate a map with all breweries plotted. \

+View the live prototype: https://breweries.streamlit.app/